Cavs Rumors: Latest Buzz on LeBron James, Kawhi Leonard Trade and More

 The Spurs are shopping the star who reportedly doesn't want to be with the organization anymore, but the Cavs aren't likely to have the assets that would interest San Antonio, per Wojnarowski, Brian Windhorst and Ramona Shelburne of ESPN.com:

-The report also says that the Lakers are involved in talks with San Antonio as well.
-They would need to offer some combination of "(Brandon) Ingram, Kyle Kuzma and Josh Hart -- and future first-round picks and perhaps restricted free agent Julius Randle in a sign-and-trade agreement."
+The report also said that the Lakers are involved in talks with San Antonio as well.
+They would need to offer some combination of "(Brandon) Ingram, Kyle Kuzma and Josh Hart—and future first-round picks and perhaps restricted free agent Julius Randle in a sign-and-trade agreement."

-That's a monstrous collection of assets to give up for Leonard.
-Although the chances are high that he would commit long-term to the organization.
+That's a monstrous collection of assets to give up for Leonard, although the chances are high that he would commit long-term to the organization.

 Teams like the Sixers, Celtics and even the Clippers have more interesting young prospects and draft picks to bundle together for a year-long rental of Leonard while still keeping their core intact.